dml-cth/deep-machine-learning/instructions/02a_azure_cloud_instructions.md

   - In **Virtual machine name** give your instance an appropriate name, e.g. "`dml-instance`".
   - In **Region** choose one of the recommended regions.
     - **Note** Some regions might not have GPUs available, if that's the case try another region.
 Here's a list of all the regions that (at the time of writing this) have the GPU we'll use: East US; South Central US; Australia East; Southeast Asia; North Europe; UK South.
   - In **Image**, click on _See all images_.
-Search for `ngc` in the search box, and click on the result with the name `NVIDIA GPU-optimized Image for AI & HPC - v20.06.3`.
+Search for `ngc` in the search box, and click on the result with the name `NVIDIA GPU-optimized Image for AI & HPC - v20.08.1`.
   - In **Size**, click on _Select all sizes_.
-Then, search for `NC6`, and choose the result with the name `NC6`, then click the blue button on the bottom named _Select_.
+Then, search for `NC6`, and click on "Non-premium storage VM sizes".
+Now choose the result with the name `NC6`, then click the blue button on the bottom named _Select_.
 (There are other GPU-enabled machines to choose from, but we have only tested running the assignments for NC6 and NV6.
 You can find all GPU options by filtering on Family: GPU.)
   - In **Username**, select a username for logging in to your instance.
     - **Note**: Write this down, we'll use it later for connecting to the instance.
 If you forget it you won't be able to login to your instance.
 - Click on the blue button on the bottom of the page named _Review + Create_, and wait for the final validation to pass.
 - Fill in the required fields (name, e-mail, phone number) and accept the terms associated with the Marketplace offerings.
 - Click on the blue button on the bottom of the page named _Create_.
 - A pop-up will appear requesting you to generate new key pairs.
 Click on _Download private key and create resource_.
 A `*.pem` file will be downloaded, keep it stored in a safe place, we'll use it to connect to the instance later (if you misplace this file you won't be able to connect to your instance anymore).
-- You will be taken to a webpage that says _Deployment is in progress_.
+- After waiting a bit, you will be taken to a webpage that says _Deployment is in progress_.
 Wait for it to finish, when it will then exhibit the message _Your deployment is complete_
 - Click on the blue button _Go to resource_.
 - Click on the button with a square on its left, named _Stop_.
 A message will show up regarding IP addresses, click on _ok_.
+Wait until you get the instance stops (when the *Stop* button is greyed out, and the *Start* button isn't).
-- Now click on _Networking_ in your instance's Properties tab.
+- Now click on _Networking_, under your instance's *Properties* tab.
 Then, click on _Add inbound port rule_.
 Under _Destination port ranges_, type `8888`.
 Under _Name_, type `JUPYTER_PORT`.
 Finally, click on _Add_.
 - Congratulations, you have now created your instance!
 You also stopped it, so that it doesn't consume credits while you're not using it.
 Now keep following the next steps, in order to connect to it, and set up all the required software.

 ## 3. Connecting to the instance